 The Job

-The JW Marriott Plant Riverside is an adaptive reuse hotel project of a decommissioned power plant in Savannah, Georgia.
+This Savannah tunnel abandonment job is part of the JW Marriott Plant Riverside conversion.
+It’s an adaptive reuse hotel project of a decommissioned power plant in Savannah, Georgia.
 As a thermal generation facility, there are extensive water tunnels below the structure.
-The tunnels were cast in place during original construction, and integrated into the pile supported foundation.
+The cast in place tunnels are part of the piled foundation.

 The Challenge

-As part of the conversion from thermal power generation to luxury hotel, the tunnels needed to be filled.
+As part of the conversion from thermal power generation to luxury hotel, the tunnels posed a maintenance concern.
 Due to concerns about inducing settlement with traditional flowable fill, the designer specified EPS Geofoam blocks.
 These would have effectively eliminated loads, but were deemed impossible to install.

 The Solution